 This is why Lighthouse International, as a direct result of years of active research with people in real life situations, advocate neither just Mentorship or just Coaching but rather both together; we call it Mentorship Coaching – bringing life and business/career leadership aspects (top line) together in order to flow down effectively to the management aspects (bottom line).
 We have had enormous success with it.

 4. Have You Ever Considered Becoming a Mentor?

-We’re now expanding at a rapid rate both nationally and internationally.
-As mentorship plays a crucial part at the centre of everything we do, we are on the look-out for people who are or would like to become a mentor.
-We’re looking for people who really care about helping others and who’d like to explore building their lives as a mentor.
+Lighthouse International is now expanding at a rapid rate both nationally and internationally.
+As mentorship plays a crucial part at the centre of everything we do, we are on the look-out for people who want to train to become a mentor.
+We’re looking for people who really care about helping others and who’d like to explore building their lives as a mentorship coach.

 Learning to mentor is a critical skill that is essential for anyone who wishes to develop themselves in any role relating to people.
 Mentoring others helps to: